 Full of Memory and Anger: “Metallic grass green backed by deeper olive, and kissed by gold glitter.”
 Along with The Stars Are Veiled, this is one of my personal favorites.
 What a lovely, flattering green.

 I also found myself sucked into browsing the Into the Unknown collection, which I previously hadn’t paid attention to because I wasn’t familiar with the inspirational source material for it.
 Into the Unknown is a Halloween 2017 collection inspired by Over the Garden Wall, which I’m interested in checking out now that I’ve read a bit about it.
-I tend to think that Shiro has really fantastic taste in these kinds of things.
+I tend to think that the people behind Shiro have really fantastic taste in these kinds of things.

 This collection has 15 eyeshadows and one lip color, and I purchased 7 of the eyeshadows.
 I do really love that they all have different lid art, which makes identifying each color much easier.
 Each full sized jar is $6.30 and the full collection is $87.75, with mini jars and sample bags also available.